Blessing Bethlehem

-Blessing Bethlehem is a charity fundraising initiative with the purpose of helping the persecuted Christians living in the city of Bethlehem and its surrounding areas.
-It was launched in September 2016 by the Center for Jewish-Christian Understanding and Cooperation (CJCUC), at the LifeLight Festival in Sioux Falls, South Dakota.
+Blessing Bethlehem is a charity fundraising initiative with the purpose of helping the Evangelical Christian Arab community living in the city of Bethlehem and its surrounding areas.
+It was launched in September 2016 by the Center for Jewish–Christian Understanding and Cooperation (CJCUC), at the LifeLight Festival in Sioux Falls, South Dakota.

 History

-In September 2012, Ohr Torah Stone's Center for Jewish-Christian Understanding and Cooperation (CJCUC), in partnership with Pastor Steven Khoury of Holy Land Missions, launched a Food Voucher Program to help the local Christian community living in Bethlehem.
-CJCUC's Executive Director, David Nekrutman, began his dialogue with the local Christian Arab community in 2009 through the organization's Bible Study Program.
+In September 2012, Ohr Torah Stone's CJCUC, in partnership with Pastor Steven Khoury of Holy Land Missions, launched a food voucher program to help the evangelical Christian community living in Bethlehem.
+CJCUC's Executive Director, David Nekrutman, began his dialogue with the Christian Arab community in 2009 through the organization's Bible Study Program.

-Nekrutman learned of the Christian Arab community's struggle between their ethnicity and religion and he wanted to alleviate the number one issue - poverty.
+Nekrutman learned of the Evangelical Christian Arab community's struggle between their ethnicity and religion and he wanted to alleviate the number one issue - poverty.